-Sir John Ritblat is the Honorary President of The British Land Company PLC, Chairman of Delancey’s Real Estate Advisory Board, and Chairman of the Alpha Plus Group.
+Sir John Ritblat Hon DSc, is the Honorary President of The British Land Company PLC, Chairman of Delancey’s Real Estate Advisory Board, and Chairman of the Alpha Plus Group.

-Sir John was re-appointed to the Board of the British Library in 2015, having been on the Board previously between 1995 and 2003 during the period of its move from The British Museum to its new home in Euston Road.
-He is the sponsor of “The Sir John Ritblat Gallery, Treasures of The British Library”.
+Sir John is Hon President and Member of The British Library Fundraising Advisory Group and President of the British Library’s Living Education fundraising campaign.
+He previously served as a Board Member from 1995-2003, and then served again from 2015-2019 during the period of its move from The British Museum to its new home in Euston Road.
+He endowed “The Sir John Ritblat Gallery, Treasures of The British Library”.

 Having been Head of Religious Education and Principal in both state comprehensive and independent schools, as well as Dean of Educational Development at South Bank University, Dr Chadwick was the first woman elected as Chairman of The Headmasters’ and Headmistresses’ Conference (HMC).